comses-education/github-starter-course/README.md

 Copy information about the model to a plain text document.
 The information can be the description stored in the `Info` tab in the Netlogo model.
 Or, it can be the description that accompanied the model in its online archive.

-Use a text editor to create a file called documentation and paste the model description into it.
+Use a text editor to create a file named `documentation.md` and paste the model description into it.

 You should now have a NetLogo model and a documentation file in your repository.
 Don't forget to **commit** them with clear and cogent commit log messages (and include a citation or permanent URL to the model) and **push** them back to GitHub!